-In the same manner as there may not be a "just" price, but a "legitimate" one, we may not be able to ascertain a "just" policy, but one that is "legitimate."
+In the same manner as there may not be a "just" price, but a "legitimate" one, we may not be able to ascertain and authorise by sufficient consent a "just" policy, but one that is "legitimate."
 In fact, there may be many such "legitimate" policies, and they are affected by justice only so far as procedure (the way they are generated in a community) is concerned and so far as they do not violate constitutional precepts and other vital generally observed norms.
 But the policy itself is neither "just" nor "unjust," because it is lacking a sufficiently broad basis of support to achieve unequivocal concord or an atmosphere of untroubled acquiescence akin to express unity.

 Similarly, "contested" outcomes, may become admitted to the class of "legitimate," but not "just" outcomes.
 Say, in Ireland, abortion may have been a "contested" and "illegitimate" outcome (95% of the population opposing the proposition) for a long time.
 In the course of time, however, gradually abortion enters the range of policies that may qualify as being "legitimate," while still not being "just" (substantial, yet minority sections of society supporting abortion on certain terms).
 Over time, perhaps not in Ireland, certain practices of abortion may finally assume the status of being "just" (being generally accepted by the vast majority).
 Thus, a contested, even suppressed policy proposal generally held to be illegitimate may mature into a feasible yet still highly contested product of implementable politics and finally come to fruition as the socially dominant practice, the legitimate and just way of going about matters.